mdlong-rpccc/Ito_ChemoImmunotherapy_CX3CR1/README.md

 # Ito_ChemoImmunotherapy_CX3CR1

-Data and associated code to perform TCR-seq analysis in manuscript "The utility of circulating CX3CR1+ CD8+ T cells as a predictive correlate of response to chemo-immunotherapy in patients with non-small cell lung cancer".
+Bulk TCR-seq data associated with the manuscript "The utility of circulating CX3CR1+ CD8+ T cells as a predictive correlate of response to chemo-immunotherapy in patients with non-small cell lung cancer".

 ## Data